jprudent/didactic-happiness/bramah/arduino-micro/bramah/README.md

 ## Troubleshooting

 While developping, if it happens the program is crashing, the micro will appear connected to the machine for a few seconds and then deconnected.
 If that happens fire the good old Arduino IDE, upload any valid program by pressing the reset button after compilation.

+If the device is not recognized by the computer, use the universal solution : reboot (it happens when upgrading the linux kernel without rebooting).